tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 </div>
 <div class="row">
     <div class="col-2 big">Lie</div>
-    <div class="col-5 core">Statistics on Woman are made up as part of a marketing-rebranding plan</div>
+    <div class="col-5 core">Statistics on Women are made up as part of a marketing-rebranding plan</div>
     <div class="col-5 core lastcolumn">Incognito navigation link to non-incognito analytics (<a href="https://www.bbc.com/news/business-52887340" target=_blank>they deny</a>)</div>
 </div>
 <div class="row">
     <div class="col-2 big lastrow">Honest</div>
     <div class="col-5 core lastrow">Should answer to GDPR data access requests (they don't), and let us know which gender they think we are</div>
-    <div class="col-5 core lastcolumn lastrow">Pornhub knows that incognito watcher of lesbian videos are likely to be counted as a woman, and they keep it because fits with their woman-friendly narrative.</div>
+    <div class="col-5 core lastcolumn lastrow">Pornhub knows that incognito watcher of lesbian videos are likely to be counted as a woman, and they keep it because fits with their women-friendly narrative.</div>
 </div>

 ---
 # Pornhub and the (lack of) consent

 TODO

 TODO

 TODO

 ---